RobDWaller/ReallySimpleJWT/readme.md

 The library is also open to extension, developers can define their own encoding standard, set all the [RFC standard](https://tools.ietf.org/html/rfc7519) JWT claims and set their own private claims.

-You can easily integrate ReallySimpleJWT with PSR-7 / PSR-15 compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) and Zend Expressive by using the [PSR-JWT library](https://github.com/RobDWaller/psr-jwt).
+You can easily integrate ReallySimpleJWT with PSR-7 / PSR-15 compliant frameworks such as [Slim PHP](https://packagist.org/packages/slim/slim) with the [PSR-JWT middleware library](https://github.com/RobDWaller/psr-jwt).
 Please read the [framework integration documentation](#framework-integration-with-psr-jwt) to learn more.

-**Note:** This library only supports PHP 7.1 and above.
+If you need to read tokens in the browser please take a look at our JavaScript / Typescript library [RS-JWT](https://github.com/RobDWaller/rs-jwt).

 ## Contents